MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-install-data-provider.md

 # Install and configure the Visio Services Data Provider

-This article describes how to install and configure the Visio Services Data Provider in a SharePoint farm.
 The Visio Services Data Provider for System Center - Operations Manager uses SharePoint's Visio Services to enable Visio diagrams to show live health state from Operations Manager in SharePoint.

 The Visio Services Data Provider for Operations Manager has the following prerequisites: